Commitment and Principles

 What are we doing now?

-- We are working with regulatory agencies and industry peers to address stock tank thief hatches which have historically been one of the industry’s leading sources of methane loss.
+- We continue to work with regulatory agencies and industry peers to address stock tank thief hatches which have historically been one of the industry’s leading sources of methane loss.
 In addition to re-design, current efforts with thief hatches include limited use through guided wave radar measurement, scheduled maintenance and continued testing of reliable gasket materials.

 - We are working to minimize emissions by deploying centralized full-field compression solutions wherever practical as opposed to the less efficient alternative of individual wellsite compression.